 The common core principles for dementia explain how to care for and improve the experience for people living with dementia.
 They are relevant to every setting and provide a basis for a general understanding of people living with dementia.

-The principles have been mapped to the National Occupational Standards and the units of learning within the Qualifications and Credit Framework (QCF).
+The principles have been mapped to the National Occupational Standards.

 Better domiciliary care for people with dementia is aimed at leaders and managers working in these services in particular and helps you develop your workforce so that they can deliver the highest quality of care within domiciliary care services.

 This case-study based guide is full of practical tips from teams working with individuals who have dementia and other conditions.